My favorite mojito cocktail is made with Coke! I jokingly call it a “Coke-jito!” You’ll just call it AMAZING.

-And you make it the same way.
+1.)
 Muddle your lime and mint.
 And take a deep breath because this is quite possibly the best smell ever!
 Unless you add in some newborn baby.
 But I do not suggest muddling your infant.

+2.)
 Then you add some rum.
 I chose to do a dark rum, although a traditional mojito is a light rum.
 I don’t know all the nuances of the two types, but I feel like dark rum adds a nice sweetness to drinks it is mixed with.

 The Coke-jito is that easy.
 And so yummy.
 I like to think of this as my winter mojito.
 Or a way dirtier version of the Dirty Diet Coke craze that was happening over the summer because of the addition of alcohol.

-1.5 - 2 oz rum (light or dark - to your liking)
+- 1.5 - 2 oz rum, light or dark - to your liking

 - 8 mint leaves

-1 can of Coke
+- 1 can of Coke

 - If you need it a little sweeter, add agave syrup to taste.

 Amount Per Serving Calories 414Total Fat 1gSaturated Fat 0gTrans Fat 0gUnsaturated Fat 0gCholesterol 0mgSodium 75mgCarbohydrates 59gFiber 8gSugar 45gProtein 3g